venuduggireddy/sam-vsc-snippets/README.md

 ### HTML Snippets
 All HTML snippets starts with `sam-`

-This table is generated druing build
+This table is generated during build

 ```md
 <!-- docs/html.md -->